Eddy Raven: 1994-present: Independent

 Raven collaborated with Jo-El Sonnier on the 1996 album Cookin' Cajun.

 His next album, Wild Eyed and Crazy, was released on Intersound Records in 1994.
 The album included five new tracks, plus re-recordings of eight of his previous singles.
 The book MusicHound Country described this album as "an album of reworked hits that sound pretty much like they did originally, supplemented by new, decidedly lackluster material."
 This was followed by Cookin' Cajun, a collaboration with fellow Cajun country musician Jo-El Sonnier which was issued in 1996.
 The album included renditions of Raven's "I'm Gonna Get You" and "Colinda", along with Sonnier's "Tear Stained Letter" and "No More One More Time".
 Music critic Stephen Thomas Erlewine called it "a good-natured record that is a lot of fun while it's playing".

 While he continued to record independently, Capitol Records retained the rights to works he had recorded under their tenure.
 This culminated in the 1997 compilation 20 Favorites, consisting of singles, album cuts, and previously unreleased content.
 The compilation included two singles: "Johnny's Got a Pistol" and "Somebody's Tearin' the Flag", the latter of which was previously found on Right for the Flight.
-Both of these songs drew minor media attention to Raven, as many radio stations took "Johnny's Got a Pistol" out of rotation in the wake of various school shootings, while the television network CMT refused to air the video for "Somebody's Tearin' the Flag" due to concerns that the song did not fit the network's intended programming demographics.
+Both of these songs drew minor media attention to Raven, as many radio stations took "Johnny's Got a Pistol" out of rotation in the wake of various school shootings, while television network CMT refused to air the video for "Somebody's Tearin' the Flag" due to concerns that the song did not fit the network's intended programming demographics.
 At the time, Raven felt that the songs' failures were due to a preconception that artists of his age were not seen as suitable for mainstream country radio, combined with concerns over political correctness.
-Despite the lack of radio and television success from the singles, Raven promoted them through performances at an American Legion convention in Chattanooga, Tennessee on Flag Day (June 14), and as part of Nashville's Independence Day (July 4) festivities.
+Despite the lack of radio and television success from the singles, Raven promoted them through performances at an American Legion convention in Chattanooga, Tennessee, on Flag Day (June 14), and as part of Nashville's Independence Day (July 4) festivities.
 Also in 1997, The Bellamy Brothers featured both Raven and Sonnier on their single "Catahoula".